Lutie/TTRPG_Rules/terre-exile/docs/character/attributes.md

 ## Luck (LCK)

 This a secundary attribute.
+Most of the time this attribute is not used to check success, but there can be few exception to that (gambling for instance).
 Luck represents chance and fortune that influence a character's life, affecting events in unpredictable ways.
 Its base value is calculated from the other attributes, the higher the total of the other attributes, the lower the chance.

+## Fortune (FOR)

+This a secundary attribute.
+Most of the time this attribute is not used to check success, but there can be few exception to that (bribing for instance).
+Fortune represents the wealth of the character, a mixture of regular income, heritage, economy...

 ## Balance (BAL)

 This a secundary attribute.
+Most of the time this attribute is not used to check success, but there can be few exception to that (resisting corruption for instance).
 Balance reveals inner harmony, guiding recovery and resilience.
 The well-balanced bounce back with vigor, while the unbalanced struggle, their flame flickering under the test.
 Its base value is calculated from the other attributes: It's the average between the highest and lowest attributes.

-## Fortune (FOR)

-This a secundary attribute.
-Fortune represents the wealth of the character, a mixture of regular income, heritage, economy...